Guide

 Normal, clear

-Punaluʻu Black Sand Beach - Description
+Punaluʻu Black Sand Beach - Beschreibung

 Big Island is especially known for its black lava beaches, which are created and changed again and again by years of volcanic eruptions.
 Especially the south and southeast can boast a number of beautiful black sand beaches, of which Punaluu Black Sand Beach Park is probably the most famous.
 A visit is recommended if you are traveling from Hilo to Kona (or the other way around).
 Especially in the mornings and evenings you can marvel at the unique contrasts of black fine sand, countless coconut trees and masses of Hawaiian Green Sea Turtles.
 During the day and on weekends it can get crowded because masses of tourist buses stop there or locals with their large families spend the day picnicking on the beach.